Minute to Win It (Philippine game show): Last Kapamilya Standing format

 3 contestants in a barangay will compete for the spot, and the other two will play in the second and third day.
 On Thursday, the 3 will compete for a spot in the Ultimate Last Man Standing.

 Last Kapamilya Tandem format

 3 pairs in a barangay will compete for the spot, and the other two will play in the second and third day.
 On Thursday, the 3 will compete for a spot in the Ultimate Last Tandem Standing.

+Reruns

+The show began airing reruns (Last Man Standing I and II) on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, A2Z's Zuper Hapon on July 17, 2023, and All TV's All-Time Saya on April 22, 2024, before TV Patrol.
+The reruns ended on June 28, 2024, to give way to the 9th and final season of Goin' Bulilit.